-The Fund, ETFs and underlying mutual funds may use derivatives (options, forward contracts, futures contracts, swaps or over-the-counter (OTC) derivative contracts) to hedge against losses attributable to volatility in securities prices, interest rates or exchange rates.
+The Fund, ETFs and underlying mutual funds may use derivatives (options, forward contracts, futures contracts, swaps or over-the-counter (OTC) derivative contracts) to hedge against losses attributable to volatility in securities prices, interest rates, exchange rates, or to implement interest rate strategies.
 They may also use derivative instruments for purposes other than hedging to invest indirectly in securities or financial markets or to gain exposure to other currencies, provided that use of such a derivative complies with the Fund's investment objective.

 The Fund, ETFs and underlying mutual funds may enter into securities lending, repurchase and reverse repurchase transaction agreements.
 These transactions will be used in combination with other fund investment strategies in the manner deemed most appropriate to achieving the Fund's investment strategies and improving the Fund's performance.
-See "Securities Lending Risk" and "Repurchase and Reverse Repurchase Risk" for a description of these transactions and the Fund strategies for reducing such risks.
+See "Securities Lending, Repurchase and Reverse Repurchase Transactions Risk" for a description of these transactions and the Fund strategies for reducing such risks.